steveash/steveash.github.io/about/index.md

 * Engineer production-ready components to deploy analytic solutions into our commercial products
 * Participate in sales support activities to communicate the value and credibility of ARGO analytic solutions to prospective customers
 * Accountable for design and architecture responsibilities for multiple software projects across the company
-* Performance engineering to teams for database and Java application performance optimization
+* Performance engineering for database and Java application performance optimization
-* New project team bootstrapping to establish initial design, architecture, and toolchain for teams new to Java and Agile
+* New project team bootstrapping to establish initial design, architecture, and toolchain

-##### Project Overview
+#### Project Overview

 * Healthcare Master Patient Index (EMPI): resolving the identities of patients across multiple care facilities.
-Nationwide average of duplicate medical records is 8%.
-Developed state-of-the-art solution which empirically beats competitors in accuracy (in particular in false-negative error).
+Developed state-of-the-art solution which empirically beats competitors in accuracy.
 The solution enhances the traditional Fellegi-Sunter probabilistic formulation by incorporating informative priors and modeling interaction/dependence.
-We use natural language processing techniques, supervised machine learning, and sophisticated data quality models to match against the semantic information as much as possible -- greatly exceeding the performance accessible to naive edit distance-based similarity approaches.
-This solution is in production in numerous integrated health networks and health information exchanges in Texas, Oklahoma, New York, and California.
+We use NLP techniques, supervised ML, and sophisticated data quality models to match using the semantic information in noisy data records.
+This solution is in production in numerous integrated facilities and health information exchanges in Texas, Oklahoma, New York, and California.
 * Patient re-admission risk predictive modeling: predicting risk of unexpected re-admission for patients based on medical history, social factors, episode and discharge features to improve the quality of care and reduce the risk of hopsital CMS penalties.
 * Multi-cultural personal name parsing using a pipeline design with structured prediction, gender and culture classification, and re-ranking
 * Semi-structured address parsing using Conditional Random Fields and USPS and Census data (patent pending US 20160147943).
 * Detecting check fraud in batch-processing banking transactions.
 We deploy champion/challenger models with offline re-training.
 This is running in production at a large multi-bank processor.
 We achieved a ~90% detection rate with < 2% review rate, beating our competitor.
 * Branch teller real-time fraud detection and compliance.
 Lead both the architecture, software design, and analytics development for ARGO's Teller-integrated fraud detection solution.
 This is a distributed, highly available solution that does metadata analysis of teller transactions to prevent loss at the branch.
 In addition, the solution tracks cash and monetary instruments for compliance reporting.
-This is running in production with more customer implementations in progress.
+This is in production with more customer implementations in progress.
 * Cash Inventory Optimization forecasting cash needs at branches and ATMs to reduce cost.
 * Customer attrition risk predictive modeling to indicate which customers are likely to be risk of leaving the institution.
 * Semi-structured text topic modeling, summarization, and sentiment analysis for customer complaint workflow optimization.
 * String similarity measurement and clustering at scale (patent US9129010 B2).
 * Low-level integration libraries to bridge a proprietary 4th Generation Language to the .NET CLR handling marshalling and tracing.

-#### FIS (previously Metavante, VectorSGI; 2006-2010)
+### FIS (previously Metavante, VectorSGI; 2006-2010)

 Software Engineer, II